mindaugaskasp/discord-music-bot/README.md

 * Use command `<prefix>pick [choices]` to pick what song(s) to add from `search` command.
 The prompt to do so will be displayed after successful search attempt, but only for a track count >1 and < 50.
 Meaning if you search a whole playlist it will be loaded all without needing to select songs. `[choices]` is either a list of song numbers separated by commas, e.g. `1,2,3` or keywoord `all` to indicate that you want to pick all tracks.
 * Use command `<prefix>play` to play what is saved in music player queue.
 * Use command `<prefix>remove [songNumber]` to remove a song from music player queue, where `[songNumber]` is a valid song number between `1 - list length`.
 Keyword `all` indicates that you want to delete *ALL* songs in playlist.
-* Use command `<prefix>view` to view music player queue.
-Basically the same as taking a look at the back of your tape to see whats in there :)
+* Use command `<prefix>view [page=1]` to view music player queue.
+Basically the same as taking a look at the back of your tape to see whats in there :). [page=1] is an optional parameter for viewing your music queue in parts (image opening a specific page of the book) if you've got a lot of music in there.
+$ Use command `<prefix>stash [page=1]` to view music search stash list.
+Similarly to the view command this command shows you a list of songs that are candidates to be saved to the music queue.
+Usually used after search command to pick what tracks you want to add.
+Stash always stores only the _latest_ search data.
 * Use command `<prefix>pause` to pause currently playing voice stream.
 (The magical PAUSE button)
 * Use command `<prefix>resume` to resume paused voice stream.
 * Use command `<prefix>stop` to stop music playback altogether.